The developers are back with a NEW massive development at the big empty site next to the Stones Corner roundabout.

 The proposal is similar to the last one that they withdrew back in July with just a few changes - even after a big push back from the community.

 It’ll still have four towers:

 - One 28 storey residential tower (same as last time)

-- One 26-storey student accommodation tower with 564 rooms
+- One 26 storey student accommodation tower (same as last time)

 - One 7 story mixed use commercial building and (same as last time)

 - One 8 story mixed-use commercial building (instead of a 7 story aged-care facility)